ray-project/ray/doc/source/data/custom-datasource.rst

     There are a few MongoDB concepts involved here.
 The `URI <https://www.mongodb.com/docs/manual/reference/connection-string/>`__ points to a MongoDB instance, which hosts `Databases and Collections <https://www.mongodb.com/docs/manual/reference/connection-string/>`__.
-A collection is similar to a table in SQL database.
-MongoDB also has a `pipeline <https://www.mongodb.com/docs/manual/core/aggregation-pipeline/>`__ concept, which expresses document processing in a series of stages, similar to a SQL query.
+A collection is analogous to a table in SQL databases.
+MongoDB also has a `pipeline <https://www.mongodb.com/docs/manual/core/aggregation-pipeline/>`__ concept, which expresses document processing in a series of stages (e.g. match documents with a predicate, sort results, and then select a few fields).
     The execution results of the pipelines are used to create dataset.

 A custom datasource is an implementation of :class:`~ray.data.Datasource`.
 In the example here, let's call it ``MongoDatasource``.
 At a high level, it will have two